Learning Outcomes

 Courses for Community Transformation

-• Foundations of Integrative Theology and Missiology: Vision of Shalom
+• Integrative Theology and Mission

-This class integrates insights from the fields of theology and missiology with reflecting on a biblical view of God’s mission to restore shalom in all creation.
+This class integrates insights from the fields of theology and missiology with reflecting on a biblical view of God’s mission to redeem the whole creation.
 The course walks through the whole biblical story from this perspective, laying a foundation for a lifestyle in which we join God in his mission.

-• Foundations of Community Transformation
+• Community Development

 In this course, students will be exposed to the foundational theories and practices of Community Transformation, based on the interdisciplinary field of Community Development and on biblically-based holistic missiology.
 Students will have the opportunity to implement simple community Seed Projects.

-• Foundations of Movement Dynamics
+• Movement Dynamics

 This course covers the essential foundations of Movement Dynamics, the individual and group dynamics that promote movements to Jesus and that bring God-glorifying transformation.
 The course will address students holistically as potential movement catalysts and leaders, cultivating the qualities of mind, heart, and practice that have been found in movement catalysts and leaders around the globe.

-• Foundations of Social Business
+• Social Business

 As the foundational, opening course in the Social Business Area of Focus, this course introduces the biblical principles, transformative business paradigms, and best practices of business and entrepreneurship that empower positive transformative impact in communities and societies.